 Most doctors suggest using humidifiers in your child’s bedroom to keep air moist and help alleviate symptoms of whooping cough.

-Older children and adults recover quickly, but infants with whooping cough require close monitoring to avoid potentially dangerous complications due to lack of oxygen.
+Infants with whooping cough require close monitoring to avoid potentially dangerous complications due to lack of oxygen.
 Serious complications include:

 - brain damage